In a Rafah school called ‘Hope’, Gaza IDPs seek shelter from Israel’s bombs

 Rafah is estimated to have about 15 buildings that can be used as shelters, each of which can house about 3,000 people.
 This makes for a total of 45,000 displaced people that the city can cope with.
 Today, each school building is home to up to 25,000 internally displaced persons (IDPs).

-The unprecedented influx of people prompted the independent Al-Amal Society management to open its doors to IDPs, seeing the dire need as families came to Rafah on foot, carrying, pushing, or pulling those who could not walk, holding on to whatever meagre possessions they could save.
+The unprecedented influx of people prompted the independent El-Amal Society management to open its doors to IDPs, seeing the dire need as families came to Rafah on foot, carrying, pushing, or pulling those who could not walk, holding on to whatever meagre possessions they could save.

 Families like that of journalist Abdul Rahman Mahani, 24, who all live in a single room.
 He was displaced along with his parents, brother and two sisters, but this was not their first displacement.